 This is another fatal disease that affects the intestinal tract (it’s pronounced “yo-nees”).
 It has a long incubation period and can be hard to detect – the only symptom may be weight loss while still eating well.
 The disease is spread through body fluids, and also can be transmitted from cattle (many dairy cow herds are known to be infected).
 Goat kids can get Johne’s from drinking cow colostrum or milk, and even pasteurizing it does not guarantee that it won’t be transmitted through the milk.
 Johne’s can be detected by blood test, but there’s no known treatment for the disease.

 We used to also test the entire herd for Brucellosis and Tuberculosis, but Ohio is a “certified free” state for those diseases so we no longer test our herd for these diseases.
-Any goat coming from a state that’s not certified disease free for these two are still tested for them.
-The links to the Federal Register identifying which states are certified free are included below.
-Be sure to verify that the information below is up-to-date when checking on Brucellosis and Tuberculosis testing.
+Any goat coming from a state that’s not certified disease-free for these two are still tested for them.

-This disease is now rarely seen in the United States (last case 1999); however, is still fairly common in goats from Mexico.
+This disease is now rarely seen in the United States; however, is still fairly common in goats from Mexico.
 It causes abortions, retained placentas, weak kids, mastitis, and decreased milk production in goats.
 It’s spread through body fluids, and can also spread to humans through raw milk, unpasteurized dairy products, goat meat, and contact.
-In humans the disease is called Malta Fever, and causes fever, sweating, chills, headaches, joint pain, weakness, weight loss, nausea, and depression.
+In humans, the disease is called Malta Fever and causes fever, sweating, chills, headaches, joint pain, weakness, weight loss, nausea, and depression.

 Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Puerto Rico, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virgin Islands, Virginia, Washington, West Virginia, Wisconsin, Wyoming.